watzenare/PushApi/README.md

 Both servers let sending notifications to various users with only one message.
 That is an advantage against the mail service.
 At the beginning it was proposed to send notifications directly to the different smartphones without using the official services but the idea was deprecated because the lack of time and experience were a fisic solid wall.

+#### Chrome

+With Chrome you can receive notifications from an application or an extension that you have installed.
+So far, Chrome Push Notifications was available only for PC but recently, it has been introduced for smartphone bowsers.
+This is a good advantage for companies that doesn't want to use native applications.
+With smartphones, you can get the same notifications that you could receive with a native application.

 #### Twitter